Mostowfi ol-Mamalek: European travel and the creation of the Society for Humanity

 After a series of disagreements with the newly instated Mozaffar ad-Din Shah, Mostowfi al-Mamalek travelled to Paris from 1900 to 1907.
 During this period he visited many European countries and observed their systems of government.
 During his trips to Europe, Mozaffar ad-Din Shah gave him multiple invitations to return to Iran, however he declined.
-In the year 1907, after the Persian Constitutional Revolution and the death of Mozzafar ad-Din Shah, Mostowfi al-Mamalek returned to Iran accompanied by Ali Asghar Khan, who had just been appointed Prime Minister of Iran by Mohammad Ali Shah.
+In the year 1907, after the Persian Constitutional Revolution and the death of Mozaffar ad-Din Shah, Mostowfi al-Mamalek returned to Iran accompanied by Ali Asghar Khan, who had just been appointed Prime Minister of Iran by Mohammad Ali Shah.

-Soon after his return he set up a humanitarian society called the Society for Humanity, Jameeyate Ensaniat, with Mohammad Mossadegh as his deputy.
+Soon after his return he set up a humanitarian society called the Society for Humanity, Jameeyate Ensaniat, with Mohammad Mosaddegh as his deputy.
 The society met regularly at Mostowfi's residence and eventually became part of the inter-society confederation, with Mossadegh as their permanent representative.

 Political career

 During the Persian Constitutional Revolution era, Mostowfi was appointed Minister 15 times, and Prime Minister 6 times.
 At various points in his career he held the positions of prime minister, minister of war, majlis member and minister without portfolio.
-This was impart due to the political turmoil in Iran at the time which often saw governments only last several months before being replaced.
+This was in part due to the political turmoil in Iran at the time which often saw governments only last several months before being replaced.

 Popularity and character

 Mostowfi has been considered as one of the most popular Iranian politicians of the 20th century.
 Like his father, Mostowfi is said to have carried himself as a gentleman and was considered kind, honest, steadfast, humble and generous.
-During his service to Iran Mostowfi stood up to British and Russian influence in Iran, especially during World War I, giving credence to his reputation as a person of character and integrity.
+During his service to Iran, Mostowfi stood up to British and Russian influence in Iran, especially during World War I, giving credence to his reputation as a person of character and integrity.
 It has been noted that, unlike some of his contemporaries, Mostowfi was patriotic and did not engage with foreign powers in order to preserve or boost his own financial or political standings.

 Criticism

-Despite his perceived popularity Mostowfi has at times been criticized for being unable to form a strong government with the ability to exercise what it presented to the Majlis.
+Despite his perceived popularity Mostowfi has at times been criticised for being unable to form a strong government with the ability to exercise what it presented to the Majlis.
 It has also been suggested that on occasion Mostowfi showed a lack of strong leadership.